Moosa-Anwar-Khan/flower_classification_using_CNN_and_Data_Augmentation/README.md

 - **Model Accuracy (with Data Augmentation)**: 73%

 By using data augmentation, the model was able to learn more robust features, leading to improved performance on the testing dataset.

+## Future Improvements

+ - Apply more advanced augmentation techniques such as random cropping and color jittering.
+ - Experiment with transfer learning to further improve accuracy.
+ - Hyperparameter Tuning: The model can be further improved by tuning hyperparameters like learning rate, batch size, number of epochs, and the architecture itself (e.g., number of layers, filters, etc.).
+Tuning these parameters can lead to even better performance.

 Ensure you have the following dependencies installed: